 Variations of Divorce Arbitration

-- Spouses who are in an extended litigation process that is not coming to settlement may use a “Settlement Conference” with an arbitrator or family court judge as a last chance attempt to avoid a trial.
+- Spouses who are in an extended litigation process that is not coming to settlement can use a “Settlement Conference” with an arbitrator or family court judge as a last chance attempt to avoid a trial.

 Variations of Litigation

 - Spouses can each choose to go to trial and represent themselves instead of retaining legal counsel.
 This is usually not recommended for protecting your legal interests.